KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-OsloCityBike by TobbenTM](https://github.com/TobbenTM/MMM-OsloCityBike)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-OsloCityBike.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-OsloCityBike.js`: Replace it with built-in fetch.

 ## [MMM-OTIS by Gomez0015](https://github.com/Gomez0015/MMM-OTIS)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.

 ## [MMM-Oura by erchenger](https://github.com/erchenger/MMM-Oura)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Oura.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Oura2 by themox](https://github.com/themox/MMM-Oura2)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Overwatch by retroflex](https://github.com/retroflex/MMM-Overwatch)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Overwatch.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-page-indicator by edward-shen](https://github.com/edward-shen/MMM-page-indicator)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Page-Pusher by zerosamski](https://github.com/zerosamski/MMM-Page-Pusher)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Page-Selector by Veldrovive](https://github.com/Veldrovive/MMM-Page-Selector)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-PageReader by dgburr](https://github.com/dgburr/MMM-PageReader)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-pages by edward-shen](https://github.com/edward-shen/MMM-pages)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `Bug_report.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `readme.md`: Replace it with `MagicMirror²`.